-Marketing reports sit at the core of the marketing strategy.
+Marketing reports sit at the core of any marketing strategy.
 A marketing report acts as a monitoring and diagnostic tool.
 It is designed by collecting data from the relevant marketing channels to gain insightful knowledge into the strategy’s performance.
 A good digital marketing report shows how things are going now, as well as what the next steps should be.

 Here is a guide on how to analyze your marketing reports for success, and a list of 7 different types of marketing reports.

 Why are marketing reports important?

 To use a simple comparison, running a company with no marketing report is similar to driving a car with your eyes shut.
 You will have no feedback regarding your surroundings, situation, proximity to the goal, direction, or even the state of your vehicle.

-Having marketing reports lets you illustrate the performance of your marketing activities.
+Creating a digital marketing report lets you illustrate the performance of your marketing activities.
 Which marketing efforts contribute the most to business success, and which less?
 Answering that question is crucial to sustainable business growth.

 Decision-makers use the marketing report to monitor business developments:

 - Track progress on a weekly, monthly, quarterly, and yearly basis,

 - Address wins and losses in the strategy,